 The board of directors

-The Board considers two of the non-executive directors other than the chairman to be independent.
+The Board considers one of the non-executive directors other than the chairman to be independent.

 The Board has a remuneration committee which comprises Khosrow Zamani and John Sununu and meets as required.
 It is the remuneration committee’s role to establish a formal and transparent policy on executive remuneration and to set remuneration packages for individual directors.